yixuanh/PXStools/README.md

 ```

 ## Functions
-The package contains four functions:
+The package contains five functions:

 ``xwas`` :conduct an exposure-wide association study (XWAS) across given exposure for a single phenotype.
 Please refer to https://doi.org/10.1371/journal.pone.0010746 for more details.